adamjernst/plate-handler/README.md

 For example, if your iPhone is called "Bob's iPhone", `NOTIFY_DEVICE` should be set to `mobile_app_bobs_iphone`.

 `PLATES_URL` is optional.
-If set, it must point to a **publicly accessible** URL that conatins images of plates.
+If set, it must point to a **publicly accessible** URL that contains images of plates.
 See "Images" below.

-`HOST` can optionally be set to the hostname and port for connecting the Home Assistant API.
+`HOST` can optionally be set to the hostname and port used to connect to the Home Assistant API.
 If unset, it defaults to `localhost:8123`.

 ## Configuring Plate Recognizer Stream